FilipVuk123/AESinC/README.md

     .
     .

-    // Or encrypt and decrypt as API
+    // Or encrypt and decrypt as API - use when you need to encrypt / decrypt multiple times.
+Then you should use different iv for every single encrpyt (on every single aes_encrypt)

     // Encrypt